Skip to content

 Who: Retail/whales, ecosystem treasuries

-Flow: Supply USDC/XLM/EURC to an Alula pool → supplied assets are allocated to RWA markets
+Flow: Supply USDC/XLM/EURC to RWA markets → supplied assets are borrowed by users who have RWA assets as supplied collateral

 Outcome: Earn safe and transparent supply yield